-BKM benefits from a diversified funding structure; dependence on debt markets is low
+BKM benefits from a diversified funding structure; dependence on debt markets is low, but will likely increase

-We assign BKM an a2 Funding Structure score, one notch above the a3 initial score.
-The score reflects offsetting adjustments, specifically our upward adjustment to the market funds ratio because BKM has some issued debt outstanding which the bank does not disclose as market funds in its annual reports.
-This adjustment raises the ratio and lowers the Funding Structure score by one notch from the initial score.
-On the other hand, we grant a two notch upward adjustment in the Funding Structure score because we positively take into consideration several features that underpin the bank's sound funding profile and low dependence on debt markets.
-These features include (1) the long duration and sticky nature of the bank's retail deposits, which help ensure a broadly matched maturity structure; (2) BKM's option to (privately) place small-ticket notes with its retail clientele; and (3) prospects of covered bond issuances, starting from 2020, for which we expect BKM to have easy market access and at very attractive terms.
+We assign an a3 Funding Structure score, one notch below the a2 initial score.
+The score reflects offsetting adjustments, specifically our upward adjustment to the market funds ratio, because BKM has some issued debt outstanding, which the bank does not disclose as market funds in its annual reports, as well as the expectation that BKM will increase its market funding dependence (inter alia through covered bond issuances) in order to diversify is funding base and lower its funding costs.
+These adjustments raise the market funds ratio and lower the Funding Structure score by three notches from the initial score.
+On the other hand, we grant a two-notch upward adjustment in the Funding Structure score, because we positively take into consideration the long duration and sticky nature of the bank's retail deposits, which help to ensure a broadly matched maturity structure.

-The retail deposit base represented €1.7 billion, or 70% of total assets as of December 2018.
-Fixed-rate Bauspar deposits (a portion of which is very costly) comprised €730 million as of 31 December 2018, or 30% of total assets.
+The bank's retail deposit base represented €1.7 billion, or 72% of total assets as of December 2019.
+Included in this figure were €734 million of fixed-rate Bauspar deposits (a portion of which is very costly), which comprised 30% of total assets.
 Although substantial for the bank, this proportion is considerably below the average for the sector, implying a considerable cost advantage over peers in the Bauspar market.
-Growth in adequately priced Bauspar deposits in 2018 outpaced the decline in more costly Bauspar deposits, underpinning the stability of the deposit base.
+Growth in adequately priced Bauspar deposits in 2019 outpaced the decline in more costly Bauspar deposits, underpinning the stability of the deposit base.